pfgithub/threadimgui/README.md

   click focus to be removed (the click focus is removed one frame after the mouse up)
 - scroll down one tick. click focus is unchanged.
 - stuff like that

+# notes

+- it's _possible_ to multithread some rendering calculations. not the rendering itself, but widget functions can be called on different threads when there are things to render that are passed a width/height.